agiertli/ai-agents-homeworks/2/README.md

 - **SQL Tool**: PostgreSQL as a tool (not a node) that the agent can use
 - **Ollama Chat Model**: Local LLM using Mistral 7B

-#### Option B: Using Ollama with HTTP Requests (Alternative)

-1. Import the `n8n-workflow-agent-ollama.json` file
-2. Update PostgreSQL credentials
-3. Save and activate the workflow

-This workflow uses HTTP Request nodes to communicate with Ollama.

-#### Option C: Using OpenAI (Requires API Key)

-1. Go to Credentials → Add Credential → OpenAI
-2. Add your OpenAI API key
-3. Save the credentials
-4. Import the `ai-agent-sql.json` file
-5. Update the credentials in the workflow nodes:
-   - PostgreSQL node: Select the PostgreSQL credentials you created
-   - OpenAI nodes: Select the OpenAI credentials you created
-6. Configure ollama credentials
-7. Save and activate the workflow

 ## Using the Database Agent